Visiting Researchers and Postgraduate Students

 Virtual visiting scholar scheme

-If you come to LAEL Department via the virtual visiting scholar scheme you will be charged a reduced weekly fee, which will cover the following:
+If you come to Linguistics and English Language Department via the virtual visiting scholar scheme you will be charged a reduced weekly fee of £30, which will cover the following:

 - Monthly online consultative meetings with the member of staff that serves as your departmental contact (typically, one hour per month);